sunpochin/advanced-Lane-Lines-carnd/readme.md

 ![alt text][image13]
 ![alt text][image14]

-We can the effect of undistortion is much harder to see than on the chessboard, these two pictures need to be viewer in a image viewer or consecutive web browser tabs to see the difference of lanes.
+We can see the effect of undistortion is much harder to see than on the chessboard, these two pictures need to be viewer in a image viewer or consecutive web browser tabs to see the difference of lanes.

+#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.

+I started with the example code of course video, which combining Sobel X gradient and S channel of HSL color space.
+The result thresholded image is not good if the lane has sunshine on it.
+(project video 22~26 and 39~43 seconds )
+![alt text][image15]

+Then I tried with different combinations of thresholding with channels RGB HSL HSV color space, and I found that the combination of R, G channel of RGB and L channel of HSL worked for the sunny lane.
+![alt text][image17]

+The function is `def thresholding(img):` in cell 6 of the same notebook.

 ####
 #### TODO separator
 ####

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.